• Skip to primary navigation

 Why It’s Family-Friendly

-For the smallest non-skiers, Sunday River has a daycare for kids ages six weeks to six years.
-Skiing and snowboarding lessons are for kids ages three to 12 years old.
-Kids under age five get free lift tickets.
+For the smallest non-skiers, Sunday River has a daycare for kids ages 6 weeks to 6 years.
+Skiing and snowboarding lessons are for kids ages 3 to 12 years old.
+Kids under 5 get free lift tickets.

 One of the fun experiences is to ski to “Eddy the Yeti’s” cabin and hang with Eddy and Betty, the two yeti mascots of Sunday River.
 Being one of the largest ski areas in New England with a variety of terrain, Sunday River is great for toddlers to teens and adults.